-He graduated from Kagoshima University in 1955 with a Bachelor of Engineering degree and joined Shofu Industries, an insulator manufacturing company, in Kyoto.
-In April 1959, he established Kyoto Ceramic Co., Ltd. (now Kyocera Corporation) with an investment of 3 million Japanese yen from acquaintances.
+He graduated from Kagoshima University in 1955 with a Bachelor's of Engineering degree and joined Shofu Industries, an insulator manufacturing company in Kyoto.
+In April 1959, he established Kyoto Ceramic Co., Ltd. (now Kyocera Corporation) with a 3-million yen investment from acquaintances.
 He served as president and chairman of the company until 1997, when he assumed the title of founder and chairman emeritus.

-In 1984, Inamori made a personal endowment to establish the non-profit Inamori Foundation, and became its president.
+In 1984, Inamori made a personal endowment to establish the non-profit Inamori Foundation, and became the president until June 2019, after which his title was changed to founder.
 At the same time, he created the Kyoto Prize, an international award presented by the Inamori Foundation each November to recognize individuals and groups worldwide who have made outstanding contributions to the betterment of the global community and humankind.

-He also holds several posts outside of the company including honorary chairman of the Kyoto Chamber of Commerce and Industry, foreign member of the Royal Swedish Academy of Engineering Sciences, trustee emeritus of the Carnegie Institution of Washington, and foreign associate of the National Academy of Engineering in the United States.
+He also holds several posts outside of the business world, including honorary chairman of the Kyoto Chamber of Commerce and Industry; foreign member of the Royal Swedish Academy of Engineering Sciences; trustee emeritus of the Carnegie Institution of Washington; and foreign associate of the National Academy of Engineering in the United States.

 His volunteer service also included leading Seiwajyuku, a private management school operated in 104 locations (48 outside of Japan).
 As principal of Seiwajyuku, Inamori taught his management philosophy to 14,938 business owners and entrepreneurs worldwide from 1983 until 2019.

 *As of January 2020